AndreasArvidsson/talon-deck/README.md

 ## Disclaimer

-This software has no login/authentication and is open to network connections.
-That means that any one with access to your local network can use it.
-Make sure to not use any destructive actions on an unsecure network.
+This software allows you to execute actions in Talon over the network.
+That means that if you change the host setting from `localhost` any one with access to your local network can use it.
+There is support for `Basic auth` which is recommended to use for network access, but even that isn't particularly secure by today's standard.
+I strongly recommend not to put any "destructive actions" on your deck.
+Especially if you enable network access.